College of Education and Human Sciences

 Jon Pedersen, PhD—Dean

-Stephen Clarke, PhD—Associate Dean for Research and Graduate Studies
+Stephen Clarke, PhD—Senior Associate Dean for Research, Graduate Studies and Faculty Affairs

-Gina Peek, PhD—Associate Dean for Extension, Engagement and Continuing Education
+Gina Peek, PhD—Associate Dean for Extension and Engagement

-Darius Prier, PhD—Associate Dean for Equity and Inclusion
+Darius Prier, PhD—Associate Dean for Inclusive Excellence and Community Engagement

 Campus Address and Phone: